AbdullahKhalidRamay/AbdullahKhalidRamay/README.md

  4COM2003.circ-T02L1e04.circ attached as a starting point for your circuit.
 A one-bit full full adder is provided with the design board for your convenience
+- [Project 14](https://github.com/AbdullahKhalidRamay/coin-operated-dispenser):Digital logical design project
+- coin operated dispenser
+- detail:
+-Showing all stages in the process, design and show the implementation of a digital system using D-type flip-flops and the necessary combinatorial logic to meet the
+- following specification:
+- A coin operated water dispenser for car wash requires 40p for each operation.
+It can take in coins of value 20p and 10p up to the exact amount.
+No change is available.  --- Require indicators for ready and next coin.

 ## 📈 GitHub Stats